klp/Interactive-Data-Vis-Sp2021/tutorial4_timeseries/NOTES.md

 ## Order of operations
 1. As always fetch upstream, then merge upstream/main into local main branch.
 2. After a bit of cleaning, load the data ([original source](https://data.cityofnewyork.us/Business/Charges/5fn4-dr26) for reference later.
-3.
+3. I tried to do some wrangling, but got caught up in errors...decided I would preprocess the data to make headway, and maybe create a branch with my attempts at wrangling and aggregating.

 ## Questions and comments
 1. I need to aggregate some of my data for this to work as a line graph.
 I'm thinking of doing a count of Borough (i.e. number of charges per borough), then have an x-axis equal to date or maybe month.
-Wondering if I should do the aggregation in d3
+Wondering if I should do the aggregation in d3.